nem-toolchain/nem-toolchain/README.md

 undefined (undefined / undefined)
 ```

-If you look at a release build, there are already prepared
+If you look at releases instead, there are already prepared
 [tarball releases](https://github.com/nem-toolchain/nem-toolchain/releases/latest)

 ## Further steps